brasten/rama/Readme.md

 This isn't really a thing.
 It's a from-scratch, hobby-ish project.
 The kind of thing you'd be stupid to build yourself because there are dozens available already.

-Rama is another api server framework.

-There are many like it, but this one is mine.

-And, actually, calling it a framework implies that there's code that works.
-That is not the case.
-Think of this more as a scratchpad of ideas, some work, some don't.
+The aim of this project is to build yet another web framework.
+Really more of a toolkit for API services.

 ## Goals ##

- * to solve all the problems I've had with every other framework
+ * Solve all the nitpicks I've had with every other framework
- * to make async possible and easy where necessary; invisible where not.
+ * Make async possible, easy, and by default.
+Invisible in most cases, but highly customizable when needed.
- * targeted at backend/API server development, not so much web development.
+ * Targeted at backend/API server development, not so much web development
- * less DSL-ish.
-More toolbox-ish.
+ * Less DSL-ish; more PORO-ish
+ * Less monolithic; more toolbox-ish

+### Inspirations ###

+Most of the inspiration comes from Ruby itself, and wanting a service framework lets you write more of your code in pure Ruby and less in framework DSLs.
+Other inspirations:

+  * Scala futures and how they enable simple, high-performant async code
+  * The Play framework; specifically the parts that build upon futures for async responses
+  * Merb; specifically the focus of less magic, more straight-forward code

+### Design Decisions ###

+These can and will change as needed to meet the project goals.
+I welcome feedback.

+ * Build heavily on Concurrent-Ruby gem.
+I'd love to support Celluloid as well -- in fact I'd consider support for it critical at the application-layer.
+But the concurrent-ruby gem is a better fit for Rama internals.

+ * ...